CHEMeDATA/CHEMeDATA.github.io/README.md

 - Include assignment data: the annotation/extracted information/scientific data obtained from these crude data (peak-picking, etc.) See NMReDATA Initiative.
 - Include metadata about the author, instruments, date, link to journal articles, etc. (IUPAC will be requested to make recommendations.)

-**To be called CHEMeDATA the data will need to fulfil some requirement with respect to openness (free access of the content).**
+**To be called CHEMeDATA the data should fulfil some requirement with respect to openness (free access of the content).**

-CHEMeDATA should become the umbrella organization combining efforts by diverse communities addressing the FAIRness and chemistry data in a similar (and yet-to-be clearly defined) manner.
+CHEMeDATA is the umbrella organization combining efforts by diverse communities addressing the FAIRness and chemistry data in a similar (and yet-to-be clearly defined) manner.
+It is spinoff of the [NMReDATA Initiative](https://www.nmredata.org), inheriting its general principles.

 ### Format for chemistry data

-One of the activities of the CHEMeDATA Initiative is to encourage the development of new standards to report information extracted from crude data.
-For example, the [assignment of NMR spectra](https://nmredata.org/), IR spectra, etc. Extract some relevant information from the output of chemistry software, *etc.*)
+One of the activities of the CHEMeDATA Initiative is to encourage the development of standards to report information extracted from crude data (when such format is not already existing).
+For example, the [assignment of NMR spectra](https://nmredata.org/), IR spectra, etc. Extract the relevant information from the output of chemistry software, *etc.*)

 Currently only the NMR community is a part of the CHEMeDATA Initiative via the [NMReDATA Initiative](https://nmredata.org/).
-Their main outcome is to associate the NMR assignment of an organic compound to a chemical structure file.
+Their main outcome is a format to associate the NMR assignment of an organic compound to a chemical structure file.
 This is done using so-called "tags" included in .sdf files, the latter being  compatible with the commonly used .mol format.

 Potential developments:
 - Produce a format for the assignment of other types of spectroscopies and analytical methods.
 For example, IR assignment could also be stored using the SD format.

 ### How to make better chemistry data?